th3pac1fist/Web3-hacking-resources/README.md

 - Learned how to request test funds from the https://faucet.rinkeby.io.
 - Checked out andersbrownworth.com/blockchain/hash site.
 This will help with understanding how blockchain truly works.
  -- Ethereum using keccak256 for its hashing algorithm.
+ -- Coolest thing learend so far was how mining works.
+Miners try to solve the nounce that will give them the correct hash via bruteforce.
+Which is why you need heavy duty computing power to do this.
+Check out the block section here > https://andersbrownworth.com/blockchain/block

 Solidity IDE Remix: